The Future Leaders Fellowships can help fund your most talented innovators

 - For business hosted fellows only, recognising State Aid restrictions, business hosted fellows may spend up to 40 percent of their time on unfunded activities which are essential to their career, but are not directly relevant to the fellowship.

 - While we expect that the level of capability being aimed for will usually need sustained development over four years we recognise that a change in business circumstances may mean an award is relinquished early.

 Applications that address programmes of innovation, are business led, collaborate with business or that encourage the movement of researchers between academia and business, are particularly encouraged to apply.

 Register your interest to receive updates about the scheme

 If you are interested in receiving updates on the FLF scheme please join our mailing list by registering your interest here.

-Want to know more: UK Research and Innovation hold webinars for businesses in September 2019 to talk about the Future Leaders Fellowships scheme and how businesses can be involved.
-Recordings of webinars can be found in the Resources for Business Applicants page.
+Want to know more: UK Research and Innovation hold webinars for businesses on 9 and 26 October 2020 to talk about the Future Leaders Fellowships scheme and how businesses can be involved.
+Recordings of past webinars can be found in the Resources for Business Applicants page.
 For details of future webinars, see news and events.